-George Kahumoku Jr.: There's a reason he 's been called Hawaii 's Renaissance man: George Kahumoku Jr. is a multiple Grammy Award & Hoku Award winning master slack key guitarist, songwriter, world-traveling performer, high school and college teacher, artist and sculptor, storyteller and writer, farmer and entrepreneur.
-For more information please visit www.kahumoku.com
+George Kahumoku Jr.: There's a reason he 's been called Hawai`i's Renaissance man: George Kahumoku, Jr. is a multiple Grammy Award & Hoku Award-winning master slack key guitarist, songwriter, world-traveling performer, high school and college teacher, artist and sculptor, storyteller and writer, farmer and entrepreneur.
+For more information about him, please visit www.kahumoku.com

 Moses Kahumoku: A powerful improviser, gifted composer and interpreter, Moses "Moke" Kahumoku was born in 1953 in Honolulu, and was raised in Keaukaha on the Big Island.
 Moses began playing music around the age of five, and like most ki ho 'alu(slack key) masters, he looked first to his family for his source.
 My first inspiration," he says, "was the most beautiful lady in the world, Aileen N. Waiolama Perez, my mom.
 Others include my dad, George Kahumoku, Sr., Sonny Chillingworth, Gabby Pahinui, Ledward Kaapana, Leonard Kwan, Ray Kane, Atta Isaacs, Cyril Pahinui and my stepdad, Roman P. Perez."
 For more information, please visit www.dancingcat.com/artists/Moses_Kahumoku

 Keoki Kahumoku: Fifth generation slack-key guitarist Keoki Kahumoku began performing with his father, George Kahumoku, Jr., and his uncle, Moses Kahumoku, in 1990 at the Mauna Kea Beach Hotel on the Big Island of Hawai`i.
-The wonderful Hawaiian mele he performed spawned a vision in Keoki - to reach and teach the keiki o ka aina and preserve this rich Hawaiian heritage.
-Keoki began teaching `ukulele with informal lessons, then progressed to `ukulele and slack key guitar workshops and formal lessons throughout the state of Hawai 'i and on the mainland.
-In 2007, Keoki helped start the Center for Hawaiian Music Studies, Inc., a non-profit focusing mainly on the district of Ka`u on Hawai`i Island.
-He continues to work with and create opportunities for the youth not only in Ka`u but across the mainland and beyond.
-For more information please visit www.keokikahumoku.com.
+The wonderful Hawaiian mele he performed spawned a vision in Keoki - to reach and teach the keiki o ka `aina and preserve this rich Hawaiian heritage.
+Keoki began teaching `ukulele with informal lessons, then progressed to `ukulele and slack key guitar workshops and formal lessons throughout the state of Hawai`'i and on the mainland.
+In 2007, Keoki helped start the Center for Hawaiian Music Studies, Inc., a non-profit focusing mainly on the district of Ka`u on Hawai`i island.
+He continues to work with and create opportunities for the youth not only in Ka`u, but on the mainland and beyond.
+For more information, please visit www.keokikahumoku.com.

 Brad Bordessa: With an out-of-left-field approach to the 'ukulele, Brad creates original music that draws from the influences of Hawaiian artists like Peter Moon and mainstream artists like Santana.
 He's been playing 'ukulele for 7 years and recently spent four semesters studying in the Institute of Hawaiian Music under the direction of George Kahumoku Jr. He is the webmaster of popular 'ukulele tab site, Live visit http://liveukulele.com